Devking/Chirper/Part 4/README.md

 	2. Queries
 	3. Query API
 		1. Query Descriptions
-3. **Multithreading and Locks**
+3. Multithreading and Locks
 	1. Multithreading
 	2. Locks
+4. **Replication**

-**For documentation on Part 3 of the Project, please jump to the "Multithreading and Locks" section of this README.**
+**For documentation on Part 4 of the Project, please jump to the "Replication" section of this README.**

 # 1. The Application Itself